 The health, safety and well-being of our employees, families and our community is paramount.
 We will be adapting the way we operate to help prevent the spread of COVID 19 (Coronavirus).

-On entering and leaving the premises you will be encouraged to use the hand sanitiser provided.
+On entering and leaving the premises please use the hand sanitiser provided.
 We also encourage washing of hands.
-We sanitise our work surfaces, door handles and public areas regularly throughout the day.

 Any used tissues should be taken home with you and disposed of in your usual way.

 Funeral arrangements and pre-paid funeral plans will be carried out by telephone in the first instance, with an appointment made for you to attend to sign paperwork required.
 Should you need to visit the office for any reason we ask that you ring us to discuss this and if still required, we will make you an appointment to attend so that we can manage the number of people on site at all times.

 All work surfaces, door handles and public areas are sanitised after each visit and regularly throughout the day.

 At this time, visitation in our Chapels of Rest is permitted (however, we reserve the right to amend or withdraw this facility only where we feel this is absolutely necessary to protect you, our staff and wider community).
 We would urge you NOT to touch or kiss your loved one or touch the coffin (as this further increases the chances of cross -contamination (not necessarily from your loved one but from you to the coffin surface/loved one to ourselves and vice versa).
 Please speak with your Funeral Director if you need further advice or information on any of these issues.

 We ask you to comply with the government’s current “Rule of Six” and restrict the number of people attending the Chapel of Rest at any one time.

 Should a family member become unwell with symptoms of COVID 19 or is required to self-isolate a funeral service may have to be rescheduled or postponed.